-Like you, I have also wondered why my succulents are turning red or changing colors.
-After I learned more about why succulents change colors, I began to appreciate these color changes more and actually enjoy seeing them in my plants.
-While these changes are usually harmless, here are a few things you should know about color changes in succulents.
+Like you, I also wondered why my succulents are turning red or changing colors.
+After I researched and learned more about why succulents change colors, I began to appreciate these color changes more and actually enjoyed seeing them in my plants.
+While these changes are usually harmless, here are a few things you should know about color changes in succulents and why they happen.

-So Why Do Succulents Turn Red Or Change Colors In The First Place?
+So Why Would Succulents Turn Red Or Change Colors In The First Place?

-Succulents turn red in response to the extreme conditions in their environment.
-Pay attention to your plant and you will notice that it starts to turn red or change its color when faced with one or more of these conditions:
+Succulents turn red in reaction to harsh environmental conditions.
+Pay attention to your crop and you will find that it starts to turn red or change color when confronted with one or more of these conditions:

-- When the plant is exposed to a lot of sun, especially full sun.
+- When the plant is exposed to a bunch of sun, especially full sun.

-- When the plant is watered sparingly.
+- When the plant is not watered enough.
 When the plant is not receiving regular watering it starts to appear less green and you will notice it turning a different shade.

 - When the plant is not well fed.
 When you do not feed or fertilize your plant regularly, you will notice the color changes in your plant.

-When a succulent experiences one or more of these conditions mentioned above, the plant is actually under ‘stress’.
-The plant is reacting to the extremes in the environment by exhibiting these color changes.
+When a succulent experiences one or more of these conditions mentioned above, the plant is actually under stress.
+The succulent is reacting to the extremes in the environment by exhibiting these color changes.

-What Is Stress and Does It Harm the Plant?
+What Is Stress and Can It Be Harmful To The Plant?

-When you think about where succulents come from and how they grow in their natural habitat, it makes sense that succulents seem to grow even more beautiful under stress.
-Most succulents come from dry, arid areas and desert conditions.
-Some succulents are found in mountainous regions, rain forests, and even sea coasts.
+When you realize where succulents come from and how they grow in their natural habitat, it makes sense that succulents appear to grow even more beautiful under stress.
+Most of the succulents come from dry, arid areas and desert conditions.
+Some succulents on the other hand are found in mountainous regions, rain forests, and even sea coasts.

-Succulents naturally grow in regions that are considered uninhabitable by other plants.
-Their natural habitats are usually too harsh for other plants to survive.
-For these reasons, succulents are highly adaptable to survive and thrive in extreme environmental conditions.
-Therefore when succulents are under stress in cultivation, it is like mimicking their natural environment.
+Succulents naturally grow in regions considered uninhabitable by other plants.
+Their natural habitats are usually way too harsh for other plants to survive.
+For these reasons, succulents are highly adaptable to survive and thrive under extreme environmental conditions.
+So, when succulents are under pressure in growth, it is like imitating their natural environment.

-The plants are not being harmed by it but are in fact designed to live under these conditions.
-They are highly equipped to survive and thrive in these environments.
+The plants are not harmed by it but are in fact designed to live under these conditions.
+They are highly equipped to survive and thrive in environments like these.

 Why Do Succulents Change Colors Under Stress?

-Aside from red, succulents can also turn different shades of yellow, orange, purple, blue and black.
-This is due to the natural pigmentation present in plants that are also found in fruits.
-Without being too technical, these pigments are called anthocyanins and carotenoids and they are responsible for color changes that take place in plants.
-These pigments are also found in fruits that are high in antioxidants.
+Apart from the red, the succulents can also turn different shades of yellow, orange, purple, blue and black.
+This is due to the natural pigmentation present in plants that are also contained in fruits.
+Without being too academic, these pigments are called anthocyanins and carotenoids and are responsible for changing the color of plants.
+Such pigments are also present in fruits which are rich in antioxidants.

-This tells us that these pigments present in fruits that are responsible for providing us with precious antioxidants in our diets are also present in plants to protect them from their environment.
-This serves as the the plant’s built-in mechanism to protect it from extreme climate changes such as extreme heat and drought.
+It shows us that these pigments found in fruits that are responsible for providing us with important antioxidants in our diets are also present in plants to shield them from their setting.
+It functions as the the plant’s built-in mechanism to protect it from extreme climate changes such as extreme heat and drought.

-While stress can bring out amazing colors and beauty in succulents, there are other types of stress to watch out for that signal that the plant is in trouble.
+Although stress can bring out beautiful colors and elegance in succulents, there are other kinds of stress to look out for the warning that the plant is in danger.

-How To Tell If Your Plant Is In Trouble: Good Stress vs. Bad Stress
+How To Tell If Your Plant Is In Danger: Good Stress vs. Bad Stress

-Is there such a thing as good stress and bad stress in succulents?
-Yes.
-Generally speaking, a stressed plant that is healthy will maintain its original shape and features while changing its color.
-A stressed plant in trouble will appear distorted, disfigured or just unwell.
+Is there really such a thing as good stress and bad stress in succulents?
+Well yes.
+Generally speaking, a stressed plant that is healthy will retain its original shape and features while changing its color.
+A stressed plant in trouble will appear warped, disfigured or just unwell.

-Getting to know the type of plant you have will help you determine whether the plant is in trouble or not.
-Some succulent plants naturally get reddish tips on their leaves when exposed to full sun or extreme heat.
-The plant is coping with the extreme heat by producing a red pigment (carotenoids) on its foliage to protect itself from sunburn.
-We can call this ‘good stress’ because the plant is not being damaged by it but actually brings out the beauty and color of the plant.
+Getting familiar with the type of plant you have will help you determine whether the plant is in danger or not.
+Some succulent plants naturally get reddish tips on their leaves when exposed to the sun or extreme heat.
+The plant is coping with the extreme heat by producing a red pigment called carotenoids on its foliage to protect itself from potential sunburn.
+We can call this ‘good stress’ because the plant is not being harmed by it but actually brings out the beauty and color of the plant.

-When you see red hues on your plant, examine it to see whether or not it is a natural process or something else is bugging the plant.
+When you see the red hues on your crop, test it to see whether or not it is a natural process or something else is bugging the plant.

-Some plants turn a nice shade of yellow-orange when exposed to full sun, extreme heat and very dry conditions.
-This is the plant’s way of coping with the extreme environmental conditions to protect itself.
-This is ‘good stress’ because the plant is not suffering and you do not need to take immediate action.
+Some succulents will turn a nice shade of yellow-orange when exposed to full sun, extreme heat and very dry conditions.
+This is the plant’s way of coping with the extreme environmental conditions to protect itself as we mentioned earlier.
+This is considered ‘good stress’ because the plant is not suffering and you do not need to take immediate action.

-On the other hand, a plant can turn yellow from overwatering or constantly wet soil.
-Along with yellowing of the leaves you will also notice that the leaves are soft and mushy.
-This is ‘bad stress’ and you need to fix the situation before it becomes worse.
+On the other hand, a plant can turn yellow from being overwatered or having constantly wet soil.
+Along with yellowing of the leaves you will also notice that they are soft and mushy.
+This is ‘bad stress’ and you need to fix the situation before it gets out of control.

-Unlike ‘ bad stress’, with ‘ good stress’ there are no accompanying signs or symptoms like mushy leaves to signal that the plant is in trouble.
+Unlike ‘ bad stress, ‘ with ‘ good stress, ‘ there are no accompanying signs or symptoms such as mushy leaves to indicate that the plant is in trouble.

-Some plants such as the Echeveria ‘black prince’ and Aeonium arboreum ‘Zwartkop’ (Black Rose) turn a beautiful shade of dark purple to black under ‘good stress’.
-Pamper these same plants, keep them in the shade with regular watering and they will lose these beautiful pigmentation and will turn to green.
+Some plants such as the Echeveria ‘black prince’ and Aeonium arboreum ‘Zwartkop’ AKA Black Rose turn a gorgeous shade of dark purple to black under ‘good stress’.
+Pamper these same plants, keep them in the shade with regular watering and they will lose these beautiful pigmentation thus turning green.

-However, if you see some your succulents turning black from the bottom up with leaves falling off, this is definitely considered ‘bad stress’.
-This is when the plant is rotting from the root up.
-The leaves turn black and the stems rot.
-You need to take action immediately or you can lose the plant.
+However, if you see some of your succulents turning black from the bottom up with leaves falling off, this is the most obvious sign that they are under ‘bad stress’.
+This is when the plant begins rotting from the root up.
+The leaves will turn black and the stems will rot.
+You will need to take action immediately or you can lose the plant.

-It doesn’t take much to get to know your plants so you can figure out whether they are under good or bad stress.
-After a while, you would be able to tell the difference.
+It doesn’t take a lot of time to get to know your plants so you can find out whether they’re under good or bad stress.
+After a while, you’d be able to tell the difference.